 Imagine you are filling out a form or application online or via an app.
 You need a copy, so you have a record of what you wrote.
 But the site/app doesn’t offer a way for you to save the form or send it to your inbox.
 What can you do?

 Maybe you want to share your latest creation or score from your favorite iPhone or iPad game (like Minecraft!).
 Perhaps you want to screen capture for posterity that message that melted your heart, surprised you when you least expected or destroyed your world.

 Or for times when your iDevice is just plain buggy, and you need screenshots to prove to the genius bar (and your friends) that yes, this really did happen.

 For all these reasons (and more), we find capturing screenshots is an excellent option to save that moment in time and all the information that moment holds.

-If you find that you are one of those people like me that manage to get Siri instead of capturing a screenshot when pressing the Sleep/Wake and Home buttons together, there is an answer for you.
+But if you find that you are one of those people like me that manage to get Siri instead of capturing a screenshot when pressing the Sleep/Wake and Home buttons together, this article is an answer for you.

 We will take advantage of AssistiveTouch to give us access to quick and easy screenshots on all our iDevices.

-First you will need to perform a one-time set-up so that you can use this function at will.
+First, you will need to perform a one-time set-up so that you can use this function on demand.

 So let’s get to it!